Ellen Ketterson: Research

 Ketterson and her trainees, with her longtime collaborator and partner Val Nolan, Jr., have conducted long-term field studies combined with experimental manipulation of free-living dark-eyed juncos at the Mountain Lake Biological Station in Virginia since the 1970s.
-Early in her career, Ketterson focused on differential migration, a pattern of movement in which females migrate farther than males.
+Early in her career, Ketterson focused on differential migration — specifically on a pattern of movement in which female birds migrate farther than males.

-Ketterson developed the experimental approach of manipulating levels of the hormone testosterone in free-living birds and comparing behavior, physiology, and fitness to controls in order to study the evolution of life history trade-offs.
-She coined the term ‘phenotypic engineering’ to describe this approach.
+Ketterson developed the experimental approach of manipulating levels of the hormone testosterone in free-living birds and comparing behavior, physiology, and fitness to controls in order to study the evolution of life-history trade-offs.
+She coined the term "phenotypic engineering" to describe this approach.
 Ketterson's research showed that experimentally-elevated levels of testosterone increased male aggression, reduced parental care, and increased singing in males.
-In addition, males given exogenous testosterone were preferred by females in mate choice tests.
-They also exhibited higher reproductive success as a result of extra-pair fertilizations despite lower success of broods that they parent.
-However, she also found that testosterone-treated males had shorter life spans and reduced immune system function.
+In addition, males given exogenous testosterone were preferred by females in mate-choice tests.
+They also exhibited higher reproductive success as a result of extra-pair fertilizations despite the lower success of broods that they parent.
+However, she also found that testosterone-treated males had shorter life-spans and reduced immune-system function.
 Her research has provided a mechanistic understanding of the fitness consequences of how animals allocate time and energy to competing demands (i.e. reproduction versus survival).

-Later, her work explored whether hormones, which affect multiple target tissues simultaneously and mediate coordinated suites of traits, either constrain or potentiate adaptation.
+Later, her work explored whether hormones, which affect multiple target-tissues simultaneously and mediate coordinated suites of traits, either constrain or potentiate adaptation.
 This work foreshadowed her interest in addressing limits to organisms' ability to respond to environmental change and the role of hormonally-mediated seasonal timing of behaviors (like reproduction, molt, and migration) in the generation and loss of biodiversity.
 As the director of the Environmental Resilience Institute, she leads a team of Indiana University researchers to prepare the Hoosier state for the effects of on-going environmental change.

-The Ketterson research group currently conducts field research at a number of sites throughout the range of junco species, including in Indiana at Kent Farm on the Indiana University Research and Teaching Preserve, in the Appalachian Mountains in Virginia at the Mountain Lakes Biological Station, in California on the University of California, San Diego campus and at Laguna Mountain, in northwest Wyoming at Grand Teton National Park, Idaho, South Dakota, Mexico, and Guatemala.
+The Ketterson research group currently conducts field research at a number of sites throughout the range of junco species, including in Indiana at Kent Farm on the Indiana University Research and Teaching Preserve, in the Appalachian Mountains in Virginia at the Mountain Lakes Biological Station, in California on the University of California, San Diego campus and at Laguna Mountain, in northwest Wyoming at Grand Teton National Park, in Idaho, in South Dakota, in Mexico, and in Guatemala.

-The 2013 documentary film project, 'Ordinary Extraordinary Junco: Remarkable Biology from a Backyard Bird' highlights years of research conducted by Ketterson and her colleagues.
+The 2013 documentary-film project, 'Ordinary Extraordinary Junco: Remarkable Biology from a Backyard Bird' highlights years of research conducted by Ketterson and her colleagues.